voipnuggets/flux-generator/README.md

 ```
 ## Generating image uising the flux generator UI

-The UI is accessable here http://127.0.0.1:7860 .
-Enter a prompt and click generate button.
-On the first use the model will get downloaded which is about 23 GB in size.
-The downloaded status is visible on the terminal.
-Once the model is downloaded the image generation will start.
+- The UI is accessable here http://127.0.0.1:7860
+- Enter a prompt and click generate buttons
+- On the first use the model will get downloaded which is about 23 GB in size
+- The downloaded status is visible on the terminal
+- Once the model is downloaded the image generation will start

 ## API Integration